clairedavid/intro_to_ml/week2/DL_trainNN.md

 For multi-class classification problems: the output configuration of the final layer has one node for each class, using the softmax activation function.

 __Example in Keras__
 This is real code!
-"DL1" is a Deep Learning algorithm developed in for the ATLAS Experiment at CERN Large Hadron Collider.
-Elementary particles called quarks are never seen directly in the detector, they produce a spray called a 'jet.'
+"DL1" is a Deep Learning algorithm developed for the ATLAS Experiment at CERN Large Hadron Collider.
+Elementary particles called quarks are never seen directly in the detector, they produce a spray of visible other particles called a 'jet.'
 The jet-tagging is an algorithm determining, from a jet input features, which quark type produced it: either the bottom ($b$), charm ($c$) or lighter quarks ($s$, $u$, $d$).

 The model is a deep network defined this way: